Brewer219/post-install-config/README.md

 <h7>CONFIGURE TEAMS</h7>
-<p>Teams are used to group staff members from different departments who are responsible for a specific function.
+Teams are used to group staff members from different departments who are responsible for a specific function.
 1. Navigate to Teams: Select Teams from the 'Agents' Tab.
 2. Add New Team: Click +Add New Team.
       -Team Name: "online Banking"
 3. Create Team: Click Create Team

- For example, in a banking environment, a team might be created for online banking support and include a system administrator, a network technician, and help desk staff working together to resolve related issues.
+ <p>For example, in a banking environment, a team might be created for online banking support and include a system administrator, a network technician, and help desk staff working together to resolve related issues.

 Select Teams from the Agents tab, and select +Add New Team.
 For the Name, type Online Banking.
 Observe the settings and see different options that can be set, along with ability to assign Agents.
 Select Create Team</p>